Divorce, Judicial Separation, And Annulment Solicitors, London

 Where a divorce is “undefended” there is no need for either party to attend court.
 In undefended divorces only, the divorce can be completed by your solicitor drafting the legal documentation and corresponding with the court on your behalf.
 An undefended divorce can take between 4 to 6 months to finalise.

-We charge one simple fixed fee for undefended divorces at £349 plus vat.
-We will draft all the legal documents and undertake all the legal work on your behalf to dissolve your marriage and obtain your Decree Absolute.
+We charge one simple fixed fee for divorces at £499 plus vat.
+We will draft all the legal documents and undertake all the legal work on your behalf to dissolve your marriage and obtain your divorce.

 If your divorce involves sorting out property, finances and arrangements for children then this will need to be negotiated and resolved separately.
 It is recommended that all financial matters relating to money and property are finalised before you apply for your final decree absolute.
 It is always sensible where possible to settle the financial matters through out-of-court negotiations and without formal court proceedings.
 Settling your financial matters without going to court will obviously save time and money which is better spent on your family’s new future.